charles-uno/Bloodlines/06_nonplayer_characters.md

 details of NPCs.
 Player knowledge of an NPC is limited to what their PCs know.

+---

-Like rolls, NPCs come in four difficulties: **Ordinary**, **Remarkable**, **Incredible**, and **Legendary**, corresponding to **1**, **3**, **5**, and **7** wounds respectively.
-An NPC is unconscious when all of their wounds are marked, and killed if they would suffer one more.
+Like rolls, NPCs come in four levels: **Minor**, **Significant**, **Incredible**, and **Legendary**, corresponding to **1**, **3**, **5**, and **7** wounds respectively.
+An NPC is defeated if all of their wounds are marked.

 The NPC's number of wounds is chosen by the GM to reflect the NPC's size and durability, as well as how interesting the NPC would be during a fight.
 An adversary who expects to simply trade a few blows back and forth with the PCs should have few wounds, even if it is large, to prevent encounters from becoming repetitive.
-Conversely, an NPC which is likely to provide a dynamic and engaging combat (or one meant to make the PCs question their choice to fight it) may be given a large number of wounds, even if it's small.
+Conversely, an NPC which is likely to provide a dynamic and engaging confrontation (or one meant to make the PCs question their choice to fight it) may be given a large number of wounds, even if it's small.

-An NPC's level also serves as a starting point when establishing the difficulty of a roll taken against that NPC – most rolls taken against an Ordinary NPC should be made at Ordinary difficulty, for example.
+An NPC's level also serves as a starting point when establishing the level of a roll taken against that NPC – most rolls taken against a Significant NPC should be Significant, for example.
 Relatedly, most NPCs should have few wounds.
-The relative scarcity of high-wound monsters – and the association of important NPCs with difficult rolls – serves to maintain the tension and excitement that they bring.
+The relative scarcity of Legendary monsters – and the association of Legendary NPCs with Legendary rolls – serves to maintain the tension and excitement that they bring.

+---

 NPC **descriptions** are analogous to PC descriptions.
 Both illustrate the character's strengths and weaknesses, the circumstances that brought them into